 This section describes the process for applying to upgrade a current California license to a higher level.
-Please note that expired licenses may not be upgraded.
+Expired licenses may not be upgraded.
 The expiration date of an upgraded license will remain the same as the expiration date of the current license.
 Therefore, upgrading a license does not extend its expiration date.